jlleblanc/blog.jlleblanc.com/_posts/2020-12-29-help-build-the-local-web.md

 You can be as involved in the project as you would like.
 At a minimum, I will have an introductory, open-ended question: what does “local” look like when the Internet is available worldwide?

-If this at all interests you, please join.
+If this at all interests you, please [send me a message](mailto:contact@jlleblanc.com?subject=Interested%20in%20building%20the%20Local%20Web).
 If you are not necessarily interested but know of someone who would be, please pass this post along to them!